PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yes, Samga, she certainly does."

-# 24 -- Asarah in Dungeon
+# 24 -- Asarah in Dungeon -- 1035

 After the wizard had flown off with her, Asarah had managed to scream for all of twenty seconds before she passed out.
 When she awoke, she found herself unharmed in a cell of damp grey rock.
 There was no window and no furniture.

 Next to the pile of straw she was lying on there was a candle in burning burned in defiance of the oppressive dark of the place.
 She got up and took the candle.
-By it's feeble light she could see that the only way in and our of the room was a heavy wood door with a small window.
+By its feeble light she could see that the only way in and our of the room was a heavy wood door with a small window.

 Through the window she could see that the hallway beyond seemed to be carved out of the same rock as the cell.
 She listened carefully, but heard nothing.
 When she moved the candle away from the window, she thought she could see the merest him of a flicker of light from the other end of the passage.